After passing my theory, hazard perception and mod 2 yesterday I have my training booked in to start in 2 weeks.

 Re: After passing my theory, hazard perception and mod 2 yesterday I have my training booked in to start in 2 weeks.

-thats good van cause trust me having van driving skills are handy when you are gonna look to move up the ranksNiRee189 wrote: ↑Thu May 04, 2023 2:59 pmthank you.
-I’ve drive a few vans in the past and didn’t have any issues with it.psaChosen wrote: ↑Thu May 04, 2023 2:59 pm my advise for you to help get you into the swing of it I work for ocado I was a van driver for 1year and 5 months but before that I drove for my grandad his van a fiat ducat maxi van and that involved alot of maneuvering and dealing with the handling of the road and positioning I would recommend you take your time and have a practice in a van to get use to using the mirrors alot as van doesn't have any rear view mirrors
+psaChosen wrote: Thu May 04, 2023 2:59 pm my advise for you to help get you into the swing of it I work for ocado I was a van driver for 1year and 5 months but before that I drove for my grandad his van a fiat ducat maxi van and that involved alot of maneuvering and dealing with the handling of the road and positioning I would recommend you take your time and have a practice in a van to get use to using the mirrors alot as van doesn't have any rear view mirrors

 I went straight for the artic from a car licence holder to an experience van driver as my firm only take class 1 C+E drivers so class 2 wouldn't been any use for me I managed to handle like a trooper and when I had my driving assessment yesterday the examiner was really impressed how I handled going round the bends and corners without hitting anyone or mounting the pavement or barriers or walls